baremettle/bento-qemu/README.md

 [vagrant-libvirt](https://github.com/pradels/vagrant-libvirt) and (eventually?)
 [vagrant-kvm](https://github.com/adrahon/vagrant-kvm) providers.

+**Warning!!** This project is a work-in-progress.
+The end result (templates and currently hosted boxes) are fine but the CLI tools need work (I'm a ruby n00b).

 ## Features
 - Uses thor; tasks can be ran from CLI app or as thor tasks using included Thorfile